Milan to play behind closed doors over abusive chants

 "It's not as though the rules are imposed on any club.
 It's down to a judge to decide on the punishment, and they can make their case against any decision," he said.

-Mayor of Naples Luigi De Magistris backed the decision to punish Milan.

-"There isn't a first and second division of discrimination.
-Often Neapolitans have been the subject of unacceptable levels of discrimination," said De Magistris.
+The sentence means that Milan, in 12th place in the Serie A standings after a 3-2 loss to Juventus on Sunday, will play their next home game on October 19 against Udinese behind closed doors.

-The ruling has enraged hardcore "ultra" fans, who are fed up with having sections of stadiums and entire grounds closed for what they see as the harmless expression of sporting rivalry.
+The ruling has enraged hardcore "ultra" fans, who are fed up with having the sections the stadiums and entire grounds closed for what they see as the harmless expression of sporting rivalry.

-Napoli fans in the Curva B section of the San Paolo stadium on Sunday brought out a banner referring to previous chants by rivals which read: "Naples cholera-sufferers.
+Napoli fans in the Curva B section of the San Paolo stadium on Sunday brought out a banner referring to the chants which read: "Naples cholera-sufferers.
 Now close our curva!".

 They then began singing the offending chants which follow them up and down the country.

-Ultras of both AC Milan and Inter Milan spoke out on Tuesday, both writing press releases on their websites bemoaning the decision.
+Ultras of both AC Milan and Inter Milan spoke out on Tuesday, both releasing on their websites bemoaning the decision.

 "Welcome to the country where teasing and making fun (of opponents) motivate sanctions that limit freedom.
 In Italy we are seeing in recent days a ridiculous interpretation of the rules that is making us the targets of a senseless and unjustifiable attack," said a statement on curvasudmilano.com.
-(Reporting by Terry Daley, editing by Justin Palmer)
+(Reporting by Terry Daley, editing by Ed Osmond)